 The Old Radiation building has a long history and was vital to our early prominence in medical research.
 In recent years, the structure has fallen into disrepair, so we are slowly demolishing the building so that the space can be used to link into the new Student Precinct.

-8 November 2017 − Space lab opens to the first cohort of staff
+November 2017 – Space lab opens to the first cohort of staff.

-Demolition has commenced on the South Wing of Old Engineering, with the space to be converted into flexible offices and teaching spaces.
+Refurbishments of South Wing of Old Engineering, with the space being converted into flexible office and teaching spaces.